Compare international money transfer services to find lower fees and better exchange rates than those offered by the

 Here are a few factors to consider when comparing ways to send money to the Philippines.

 - Exchange rates.
 A competitive exchange rate means more money for your recipient.
-Money transfer companies deal in large amounts of currency, which means they can pass on the savings to the customers with better exchange rates.
+Money transfer companies deal in large amounts of currency, which means they can pass on savings to their customers with better exchange rates.

 - Pick-up methods.
 Check with your recipient to see which pick-up method would suit them best.
 Usually you can choose between a direct deposit and instant delivery, to be collected in person.

 - Fees.
 Make sure you aren’t being charged exorbitant amounts in service or conversion fees.

 - Bank-to-bank transfers.
 If your recipient has a bank account with the same bank, you can effect a same-bank transfer, usually for no fee.